ChrisLPlumb91/battleships/README.md

 While it is possible to create a sense of tension and excitement with text, it is easier to do this audiovisually.
 Moreover, terminal interfaces are very uninteresting to look at.
 The game is supposed to be fun and simple, and I think a nice GUI with graphics for the grid and the ships would increase the fun factor, and it needn't decrease the simplicity.
 In fact, sound and audio could make the game even more intuitive.

+Also, the aforementioned limitation on write operations via API would not be an issue if the game had its own dedicated GUI.

 ### More orientations

 I would like to add left horizontal, up vertical, and up left and up right diagonal.
 I think this could possibly make the positioning a bit more intuitive.
 The player could do more from a single square, e.g. a cruiser at G5 could be oriented diagonally up and right to I3, not just diagonally down and left to E7.
 When diagonally down and left is the only option, the player has to place the cruiser on I3 to achieve the desired orientation.